derbyjs/derby/index.md

 ### `static = derby.createStatic( root )`

-**root:** The root path that contains a "views" and "styles" directory for generating static pages.
+**root:** The root path that contains the "views" and "styles" directories.

 **static:** Returns a static object, which has a render method.